joeybrown-ctrl/README-Generator/README.md

 A command-line application where a readme.md file is created once the user enters the title, description, installation and usage instructions, license, test, contributors, and github and email information into the app.

   ## Installation
-node.js, and a code-editor such as Visual Studio Code are required.
+Clone to local repository.

   ## Usage
+Node.js, and a code-editor such as Visual Studio Code are required.

   ## Contributing
 Just me!

-  ## Tests

   ## Questions